How To Build a Worm Farm For the Garden in 10 Easy Steps

 - The trays allow you to add to your expanding worm farm, one tray at a time.

 - It’s easy to separate the fully composted material.

 - The handy spigot to pour out compost tea.

-We suggest adding 1 tray a month.
+We suggest adding 1 tray a month in the beginning.
 Each tray will be fully composted in about 3 months.
 This means every month, you can empty the lowest tray, adding the castings & soil back to your garden, then return it to the top to start the process over again.

-Here is what is include in the kit:
+Here is what is included in the kit: